Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 Clients never see the raw SQL; they just pass the opaque cursor string.

 4.3 Cursor encoding format
-The cursor is an URL-safe base64-encoded JSON object.
+The cursor is a URL-safe base64-encoded JSON object.
 Clients MUST treat it as opaque; the structure below is documented only for debugging and future compatibility.

 For sort=icp_desc: